henrybarnacle/frontend-nanodegree-mobile-portfolio-master/README.md

 Step 2 - Compressed the pizza.png image with tinypng.com to 3KB.
 Also optimized the pizzeria.jpg to be 90% smaller just in case.

 Step 3 - Edited the updatePositions function by pulling sereral calculations out of the 'for loop' and estabishing them as variables beforehand.
-The cuts down on the amount of calculating the loop needs to do every time it runs.
+This reduced the amount of calculating the loop needs to do every time it runs.

 Step 4 - Added the CSS property 'will-change' to the .mover class.
 Also added the 'translateZ(0)' hack to updatePostions.
 I'm not sure 100% if this is need as well as the 'will-change' property being added to css but with both changes the scrolling seemed smoother.